Credit Exam for World Languages

 The exam is for students in grades 7 through 12 whose native language is listed below.

-*Greek, Portuguese and Turkish will be offered as a continued pilot of the Writing Proficiency Test by Language Testing International.
+*Greek, Hebrew, Portuguese and Turkish will be offered as a continued pilot of the Writing Proficiency Test by Language Testing International.

 Students must be able to read and comprehend exam instructions and writing prompts in the exam language.
 They must be able to write two well-developed essays in the exam language, each consisting of at least three paragraphs, using complete sentences in cohesive paragraphs on a variety of topics and personal experiences.

 In order to earn the Advanced Studies Diploma, students must earn three credits in one world language or two credits in each of two different world languages.
 The credit exam addresses the second option because students who pass earn two world language credits equivalent to Levels 1 and 2 of the exam language.

 Ways to Earn Additional World Language Credits

 High school students enrolled in ESOL 5720 courses may receive up to two world languages credits toward high school graduation requirements.
 Middle school students enrolled in ESOL 5720-5730 courses may receive up to two world languages credits toward high school graduation requirements (one for 5720 and one for 5730).

 If a student earns two credits from the credit exam and the third level is offered at the school, successful completion of Level 3 would complete the required courses.

 - An assessor, who is proficient in the exam language, scores the exam.
 The scoring rubric is available on the credit exam website.